 - Critique from the instructors immediately after shooting the run and gun stages

 - A cool shirt exclusive to the Run & Gun Symposium – after all, shirts are the entire reason why we do these things!
-(The cutoff date to picking up your shirt at the event is TBD.
-If you register too close to the event, the shirt will have to be mailed to you)
+(The shirt will be mailed directly to you after the event.)

 - Have a safe and fun time at the range